 |

-leading to a proliferation of transitional larval
+in differing sequences, leading to a proliferation

-types that certainly represent the same species.
+of transitional larval types that certainly represent

-lightly-marked juveniles living on white sand and
+juveniles living on white sand and those on darker

-those on darker backgrounds or more turbid waters
+backgrounds or more turbid waters being heavily-marked.

-being heavily-marked.
-The light marking may occur
+The light marking may occur in larvae as well, where

-in larvae as well, where a significant portion of
+a significant portion of individuals are missing

-individuals are missing the melanophores on the
+the melanophores on the caudal-fin base and/or the

 |

-The reported fin ray counts for
+The reported fin-ray counts for

 the genus Coryphopterus in the literature: